woudsma/p5js-es6-boilerplate/README.md

 List the files in the current directory: `ls`
 Quick tutorial: [25 Terminal Command For Beginners](https://www.youtube.com/watch?v=oStNbXzv7mE)

-Clone (a) repository from GitHub/Bitbucket/GitLab/.. to the local directory, go into the directory and install the project dependencies (specified in `package.json`) using `npm` - for example:
+Clone (a) repository from GitHub/Bitbucket/GitLab/.. to the local directory, go into the directory and install the project dependencies using the `npm` command-line tool - for example:
 ```shell
 # git clone <repository> <project-name>
 # cd <project-name>